MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_1.md

 # Task 1: Streamline Data Analysis & Insights with Microsoft 365 Business Chat

 In this task, you'll use Microsoft 365 Business Chat (BizChat) to uncover actionable insights from your People Matter Survey results.
-Leveraging Copilot, you’ll identify key department trends that can guide informed decision-making and strategic planning.
+Leveraging Copilot, you’ll identify key departmental trends that can guide informed decision-making and strategic planning.

-### Get your document ready
+### Prepare your Document

 <div style="background-color: #ffe6e6; padding: 10px; border-left: 5px solid #ff5c5c;"> <strong>Important:</strong> Download the Word version of the 2023 survey results for your respective departments <a href="https://vpsc.vic.gov.au/workforce-data-state-of-the-public-sector/data-sets-and-results/people-matter-survey-2023-results-by-organisation/" target="_blank">here</a> or, if you have a more recent version on hand, feel free to use that as your data source. </div>